All Episodes

 I didn't finish my thought.

-That's a pretty good indication that the Chinese government knew damn well how dangerous this was, and they covered it up.
+That's a pretty good indication that the Chinese government knew damn well how dangerous this was and they covered it up.

 Quick break right back.

-All right, 25 till the top of the hour.
+All right, 25 to the top of the hour.

 Colleen, we start with you this half hour.

-Go uh uh welcome to the show.
+Go welcome to the show.

 Glad you are with us.

-I I'm not against vaccines.
+I'm not against vaccines.

-My kids are vaccinated and so forth, but as far as this vaccine, this particular um COVID um, I should say this COVID uh method of uh immunity, I I have done my research.
+But as far as this vaccine, this particular COVID, I should say, this COVID method of immunity, I've done my research.

 I'm in the medical field.

-I've been ta I I work with patients every day.
+I work with patients every day.

 And they come up to me and they say to me, why do I have to answer the COVID questions if I had the shot?

-Well, it's because the shot is in an emergency use phase only, meaning it's it's still in a study phase.
+Well, it's because the shot is in an emergency use phase only, meaning it's still in a study phase.

 We still don't know much about the effects of it.